olin/studentgovernment/honorcode.md

 that procedures were not followed accordingly, to send the case back to the Honor Board for further review.

+*Adviser to the Honor Board*: A member of the Olin community who attends Honor Board meetings and is a member of the Appeals Board.
+They have access to all honor board cases and are the primary point of contact for working with the Honor Board.
+This role is filled by the Dean of the College or their designee.

 *Faculty Representative*: A member of the faculty who attends Honor Board meetings and is a member of the Appeals Board.